Updated: Jun 12

 Immediately cover the griddle to generate steam so that the cheese will melt.

-Remove the pizza from heat and transfer onto a serving plate.
+Transfer onto a serving plate.

 Repeat the steps for the remaining pizza.